Over 1,000 held during crackdown on TLP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: As many as 1,135 people were arrested across the Punjab under the Maintenance of Public Order (MPO) Ordinance, said a Punjab Home Department notification on Saturday.
+LAHORE: As many as 1,135 people have been arrested across the Punjab under the Maintenance of Public Order (MPO) Ordinance, said a Punjab Home Department notification on Saturday.

+Tehreek-e-Labbaik Pakistan (TLP) chief Khadim Hussain Rizvi is among those detained, who has been held under three sections of the MPO Ordinance.

-Also, Additional Chief Secretary Captain (retd) Fazeel Asghar has imposed Section 144 throughout the province due to a threat to law and order situation.
+Also, Additional Chief Secretary Captain (R) Fazeel Asghar has imposed Section 144 throughout the province due to a threat to law and order situation.

-LAHORE: As many as 1,135 people were arrested across the Punjab under the Maintenance of Public Order (MPO) Ordinance, said a Punjab Home Department notification on Saturday.
+LAHORE: As many as 1,135 people have been arrested across the Punjab under the Maintenance of Public Order (MPO) Ordinance, said a Punjab Home Department notification on Saturday.

+Tehreek-e-Labbaik Pakistan (TLP) chief Khadim Hussain Rizvi is among those detained, who has been held under three sections of the MPO Ordinance.

-Also, Additional Chief Secretary Captain (retd) Fazeel Asghar has imposed Section 144 throughout the province due to a threat to law and order situation.
+Also, Additional Chief Secretary Captain (R) Fazeel Asghar has imposed Section 144 throughout the province due to a threat to law and order situation.

 Comments